luigi311/Blog/content/Migrate_Mobile_Linux.md

     2. Tap on Organize tab on the bottom right corner
     3. Scroll to the bottom and tap on "Export to file"
     4. Select a folder and name and tap on SAVE
-    5. Transfer the new contacts vcf file to your new device
+    5. Transfer the new contacts vcf file to your mobile linux device

 - Mobile Linux Phone
-    1. On the new device open the Contacts app
+    1. Open the Contacts app
     2. Tap the menu icon on the top right corner
     3. Tap on "Import From File..."
     4. Locate the contact vcf file you transfered and tap on it so its highlighted